vmware-archive/spring-boot-labs/lab-instructions/setup.md

 # Labs Setup

-### Set up the `spring-cloud-services-labs` Repo
+### Set up the `spring-boot-labs` Repo
 1) Fork the labs repo to your account.
-Browse to: https://github.com/pivotal-enablement/spring-cloud-services-labs.
+Browse to: https://github.com/pivotal-enablement/spring-boot-labs.
 Then fork the repo.
 ![fork](images/fork.png "fork")

 2) GitHub displays your new fork.
 Copy the HTTPS clone URL from your fork.